morosebose/documentation_and_style_guide/documentation_and_style_guide.md

   - If there are several versions of the external library, be sure to specify which version is needed.
   - If there are any known “gotchas” that the user should keep in mind while installing or running the external library, be sure to include instructions or URLs regarding those.
 - Provide installation instructions as needed.
-- Explain how your program is to be launched and run:
+- Explain how your program should be launched and run:
   - Is there an icon to double-click?
   - Is there a prompt to be entered at a command-line?
-  - Are there any environment variables to be set?
+  - Are there any environment variables to set?

 Specific projects may have additional requirements for the README.
-Please check the rubric for the project and verify that the README is in keeping with the stated requirements.
+Please check the rubric for the project and verify that the README conforms to the stated requirements.